An easy homemade baked beans recipe, using store cupboard ingredients. A healthy and delicious version of the classic.

-These baked beans are really easy, but also good for you.
-A simple list of store cupboard ingredients are quickly turned into a nourishing meal with a fresh, deep flavour that you can’t get with store-bought.
+A short list of store cupboard ingredients are quickly turned into a nourishing meal with a fresh, deep flavour that you can’t get with store-bought.

 Making your own baked beans is simple and I like that you can control the sugar and salt – perfect for kids.
 Children can be a bit picky, but mine definitely prefer these homemade baked beans to the ones from the supermarket.

 I made this recipe with dried haricot beans, but if you are in a rush you can easily use tinned beans.
 I added turmeric to this recipe as they give a subtle earthy flavour and have a whole host of health benefits.

-- 300g dried haricot/navy beans, soaked overnight in cold water (or 2 x 400ml (14 oz) tins of haricot /navy beans, drained and rinsed)
+- 300 g dried haricot/navy beans soaked overnight in cold water (or 2 x 400ml (14 oz) tins of haricot /navy beans, drained and rinsed)

-- 2 x 400ml (14 oz) tins of chopped tomatoes
+- 2 x 400ml (14 oz tins) chopped tomatoes

-- 2 tbsp tomato puree
+- 2 tbsp tomato puree/paste

-- 2 tbsp brown sugar
+- 1 tbsp brown sugar (optional)

-- 1 vegetable stock cube, crumbled
+- 1 vegetable stock cube crumbled

 - ¼ teaspoon ground turmeric